 Carrie is a recipient of Princeton University's President's Fellowship as well as a National Science Foundation Graduate Research Fellowship.
-Her research is also supported by the Center for the Study of Religion where she is a graduate fellow in Religion and Public Life.
+She holds a B.A. in Sociology and Poverty Studies from Furman University (Greenville, SC).